utiasDSL/crazyflow/README.md

 Multiple physics models are supported:
 - analytical: A first-principles model based on physical equations
 - sys_id: A system-identified model trained on real drone data
-- mujoco: MuJoCo physics engine for more complex interactions

 #### Control Modes
 Different control interfaces are available: